damianwajer/wordpress-git-svn-release/README.md

 Because WordPress.org infrastructure maintainers explicitly ask you to omit it.
 You're using WordPress.org as a tool for publishing releases only.
 If you don't develop on WordPress.org, there's no point in syncing the entire history.

-Dump-export replacements for each release is all that you want and need. — This fact inherently eliminates the topic of `git-svn`.
+Dump-export replacements for each release is all you want and need. — This fact inherently eliminates the topic of `git-svn`.

-#### Can I improve it?
+#### Can I help to improve this?

 Weird question.
 Of course, you can! :)  Here's how: